Written By: SafeHome.org Team | Updated: August 10, 2023

 Value of items stolen

-The average burglary in 2017 involved stolen cash and other items of $2,416 in value, but nonresidential burglaries tended to have higher value, while residential burglaries at night were of the least average value, $1,995 per burglary.
+The average burglary involved stolen cash and other items of $2,416 in value, but nonresidential burglaries tended to have higher value, while residential burglaries at night were of the least average value, $1,995 per burglary.

 Recovery of stolen items